shaik1002/biggitlabbomb/doc/development/cicd/index.md

 1. The job is created in the very first stage of the pipeline.
 1. The job required a manual start and it has been triggered.
 1. All jobs from the previous stage have completed successfully.
 In this case we transition all jobs from the next stage to `pending`.
-1. The job specifies needs dependencies using `needs:` and all the dependent jobs are completed.
+1. The job specifies DAG dependencies using `needs:` and all the dependent jobs are completed.
 1. The job has not been [dropped](#dropping-stuck-builds) because of its not-runnable state by [`Ci::PipelineCreation::DropNotRunnableBuildsService`](https://gitlab.com/gitlab-org/gitlab/-/blob/v16.0.4-ee/ee/app/services/ci/pipeline_creation/drop_not_runnable_builds_service.rb).

 When the runner is connected, it requests the next `pending` job to run by polling the server continuously.